-The new Integrated Research Facility, National Institutes of Health, National Institute of Allergy and Infectious Diseases (NIH/NIAID) intramural high containment defense facility is the first ABSL 2/3/4 building to be constructed at the new National Interagency Bio-defense Campus at Fort Detrick.
+The Integrated Research Facility, National Institutes of Health, National Institute of Allergy and Infectious Diseases (NIH/NIAID) intramural high containment defense facility is the first ABSL 2/3/4 building to be constructed at the National Interagency Bio-defense Campus at Fort Detrick.
 The key challenge for this project was to provide the first fully integrated advanced medical equipment, patient support infrastructure, and whole animal imaging core in an ABSL 3/4 vivarium environment, within a biocontainment facility model – while addressing conflicts between the stringent biosafety requirements of containment barrier design and environmental needs of the finely calibrated scientific equipment.

 The facility features highly specialized multiple imaging protocols including MRI, CT-SPECT, CP-PET and X-Ray, within a high containment setting.
 This is the first biocontainment laboratory in the world that fully integrates advanced medical equipment, patient support infrastructure, and whole animal imaging in a BSL 3/4 vivarium environment.